Robert W. Armstrong collection

 Abstract

 The collection consists of materials related to Robert W. Armstrong (1828-1902), a Baltimorean who worked as a whaler in the South Pacific for ten years from 1849 to 1859.
-Materials include Armstrong’s handwritten autobiographical account based on his travel logs, which chronicles his experiences in the whaling industry and his time living overseas; personal materials such as correspondence and his Will; and photographs of the Armstrongs and their extended family.
+Items include Armstrong’s handwritten autobiographical account based on his travel logs, which chronicles his experiences in the whaling industry and his time living overseas; personal materials such as correspondence, books, and Armstrong's will; and photographs of Armstrong and his extended family.

 Dates